OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:38

-> the descendants of Senaah, 3,930.
+> the line of Senaah, numbered 3,930.

 ---